maxwen/android_packages_apps_OpenDelta/README.md

 turned off by default.
 The needed files are generated and the client knows how to deal with them, so enabling this feature is just a configuration switch away.

+**TODO** Update this signature documentation and "secure mode".
+Signature verification can now be enabled.

 The produced delta files are pushed to the public download server, and the current build is saved to a private location to serve as input for the next differential run.